-nosis of the TIPS.
+TIPS dysfunction is defined as a loss of decompression of the portal venous system due to occlusion or stenosis of the TIPS.
 Although there is no consistency between investigators as to the exact criteria that should be used to define TIPS dysfunction in reference to degree of stenosis, a value of 50% is frequently used.
-In addition, a rise in the HVPG to > 12 mm Hg or a recurrence of the complication of portal hypertension for which the TIPS was performed indicates TIPS dysfunction.33,49 Occlusion of the TIPS can either be due to thrombosis or hyperplasia of the intima.
+In addition, a rise in the HVPG to greater than 12 mm Hg or a recurrence of the complication of portal hypertension for which the TIPS was performed indicates TIPS dysfunction.33 Occlusion of the TIPS can either be due to thrombosis or hyperplasia of the intima.
 Thrombosis of the TIPS usually occurs early and can happen within 24 hours of TIPS creation.
-The frequency of this complication is on the order of 10%-15% when bare stents are used.^{34,35} The cause of the thrombosis may be leakage of bile into the shunt, hypercoagulable syndromes, or inadequate coverage of the TIPS tract with sufficient stent(s).36,37 Thrombosis of the TIPS is identified by Doppler ultrasound and patency re-established by repeat catheterization.
-In one controlled trial use of phenprocoumon (an anticoagulant) was associated with a lower rate of complete occlusion within the first three months following TIPS placement.38 However, in the absence of more studies the routine use of anticoagulation is not recommended.
+The frequency of this complication is on the order of 10% to 15%.^{34,35} The cause of the thrombosis may be leakage of bile into the shunt, hypercoagulable syndromes, or inadequate coverage of the TIPS tract with sufficient stents.^{36,37} Thrombosis of the TIPS is identified using Doppler ultrasound, and patency is re-established through repeat catheterization.
+In one controlled trial, use of the anticoagulant phenprocoumon was associated with a lower rate of complete occlusion within the first 3 months following TIPS placement.38 However, in the absence of more studies, the routine use of anticoagulation is not recommended.